-Tip 3: Plan ahead and see your advisor.
+Tip 3: Plan ahead and see your academic advisor.

-Sometimes students can miss small details that can have a big impact, like not realizing they need to take a prerequisite (a class that’s required to take before taking a higher-level class).
+Sometimes students can miss small details that can have a big impact, like not realizing they need to take a prerequisite (a class that’s required before taking a higher-level class).
 Encourage your student to check in with their academic advisor prior to their enrollment appointment.
 Scheduling an appointment to talk with their advisor sooner rather than later can give them more time to think and prepare.
 Additionally, advisors’ schedules can get very busy closer to enrollment time.

 Tip 4: Ask for help if you get stuck.

-While this is rare, if your student is having issues getting into a course they need to graduate advisors will always work with them to find a solution.
+While this is rare, if your student is having issues getting into a course they need to graduate, advisors will work with them to find a solution.
 If your student experiences this, direct them to reach out to their assigned academic advisor or the department that offers the class.